CoinCircle/py-etherdelta/README.md

 - Q: Why doesn't `get_token_address()` work?

     - A: This method is dependent on the `get_ticker()` method.
 See above question.

+- Q: Help!
+I'm getting a bunch of install errors!

+    - A: Please report it in the [Issues](https://github.com/miguelmota/py-etherdelta/issues).

 # Resources